Conflicts of Interest Statement

 • other clients of LP Financial

-• a person or company with whom we have a relationship, including our affiliate VPI and our parent company, Value Partners Group Inc. (VPGI).
+• a person or company with whom we have a relationship, including the related fund managers and the other entities within the PFC corporate group.

 Canadian securities laws require us to take reasonable steps to identify and respond to material conflicts of interest in your best interests.
 We have done so by adopting policies and internal procedures to meet those requirements effectively.
 We also are required to tell you about them, including how the conflicts might impact you and how we address them in your best interests.